Happy belated mother’s day!

 And you could see a family of people feeding pigeons

 Did you know that this place is actually a spot where Federico Fellini filmed a movie?
 Federico Fellini is a famous director who probably best known for La Dolce Vita.
-I shouldnt be surprised though since its beautiful here.
+I shouldn’t be surprised though since it is so beautiful here.

-Another thing to be jealous of these people is that there is a Giolitti here!
+There is also a Giolitti here!
 Giolitti is a gelateria and this brand is very well known in Italy and is considered to be one of the best ice cream here.
-Even better than Tony.
-Its slightly more expensive compared to a regular gelateria.
-But tasting it, you could even tell the difference in how smooth the texture is.
-Cart even snootily said, “Its worth paying extra for”

 I’m not sure if this picture goes into this blog-post, but I thought that it was interesting.

-Its a stand where you could seek for help.
+It’s a stand where you could seek for help.
 You press a button here and the carabinieri or the police will be able to assist you.
-Its probably useful for when your phone or phone signal dies yeah?

 Eur sure is gorgeous.
 It might not be a touristy destination.
 But if you have an afternoon to spare in Rome, this would be a lovely place to spend time in.